 Unique Client Index (UCI)

 UCI forms a one-to-one relationship between a client and a credit card number.
-The merchant has the ability to provide MyGate with a unique-client-identifier when processing a transaction.
-MyGate stores the card number used by that client, and will flag or fail later transactions used by this client with a different card number.
+The merchant has the ability to provide Wirecard with a unique-client-identifier when processing a transaction.
+Wirecard stores the card number used by that client, and will flag or fail later transactions used by this client with a different card number.
 This insures that the credit card being used by the client is the card previously used for transacting.

 Illustration: Unique Client Identification